 Water dissipating and afterward transforming once again into a strong or fluid and coming back to earth is the water cycle.

 The Water Cycle diagram

-The water cycle, also referred to as the hydrological cycle, is basically the movement of water on the planet.
-Besides the water cycle diagram is the imagery plot of the process showing the whole process of water cycle.
-The water cycle diagram showing the
+The water cycle also referred to as the hydrological cycle, is basically the movement of water on the planet.
+Besides the water cycle diagram is the imagery plot of the process showing the whole process of the water cycle.
+The water cycle diagram shows the

 The amount of water on the planet is basically stable, but it is in continuous cyclic movement and hence, is referred to as the water cycle.

-Answer: The sun is the primary wellspring of vitality, and without vitality the cycle would not happen.
+The sun is the primary wellspring of vitality, and without vitality, the cycle would not happen.

-Answer: Plants and creatures require water with the end goal to survive.
+Plants and creatures require water with the end goal of survival.
 Their life cycles and generation rely upon accessible water from the water cycle.

-Question: Rundown the procedures that happen in the water cycle?
+Rundown of the procedures that happen in the water cycle?